 Welcome!
 The below information will help you to learn more about Forum-Nexus Study Abroad as a third-party provider study abroad option for your students.
 If you have any additional questions, please contact us at email@example.com.

 We are a niche program provider specializing in multi-country summer programs.
-Our Ultimate Summer in Europe 2020 itinerary includes England, France, Belgium, Netherlands, Germany, Switzerland, Italy, and Greece.
+Our Ultimate Summer in Europe 2020 itinerary includes England, France, Belgium, the Netherlands, Germany, the Czech Republic, Austria, Hungary, and Greece.
 With over 30 years of experience in international education, we are proud to offer a study abroad opportunity that is unique, life-changing, and all-encompassing.FN History, Mission, and Values

 During our summer programs, all students participate in a selection of classes and earn 3-9 credits.
 Our courses are taught by a team of international professors who travel with the program from one destination to the next.
 Students receive a consistent academic experience in a changing environment, stimulating their creativity and critical thinking skills.
 Classes are held in the conference center of our hotels, or at a host university.